Natural Health Products

 What else should I be aware of?

-There is currently no reliable evidence available for the effectiveness of cat’s claw for other uses.
+There is currently no reliable evidence available for the effectiveness of cat’s claw for any of its uses.
 More rigorous studies are needed.

 Cat’s claw appear to be well-tolerated when taken by mouth for short term use.
 There are some reports of dizziness, nausea, vomiting, and diarrhea.